raddie361/Technical-Writing-Samples/README.md

 Hi!
 Welome to my samples page.
 Below, I'll give you a brief summary of each piece.
 Note: Each piece has an companion persona.
 You can also view everything on my [portfolio site](https://radiaz33.wixsite.com/techcomportfolio).
+If you have any comments or questions, feel free to creat a pull request.

 ## Blender User Guide and Blender Persona: Assignment 2021
 Cookware Inc. is an imaginary, international cookware company that released the All-In-One Blender.